Deep Thinking by Markov Chain of Continuous Thoughts: Experiments

-\textbf{Implementation Details.} We use the same transformer structure as Qwen2.5-0.5B~\citep{team2024qwen2} for our understander, thinker, speaker, and randomness encoder, while the randomness predictor is a simple two-layer MLP.
-Therefore, the total parameter count of {\ModelName} is approximately $0.5\text{B}\times4 = 2\text{B}$.
-For fair comparison, we implement baseline models with both 0.5B and 3B parameters, with the same transformer structure as Qwen2.5.
-For continuous reasoning baselines, we follow their original recipes to first train an explicit CoT for initialization and then finetune with only structured equations.
-For our model and CoT-SFT, except for an equation-based version for direct comparison, we also train a text-based version, which is closer to real-world applications.

-Since our model is a fundamentally new reasoning paradigm, it is not directly compatible with existing token-by-token pretraining.
-Moreover, due to limited computational resources, we are unable to pretrain on the same scale of data as Qwen2.5.
-Therefore, \textbf{we train our model from scratch}.
-For fair comparison, all baselines are also trained from scratch, allowing a direct comparison without influence of existing pretraining or finetuning.
+Since {\ModelName} is a fundamentally new reasoning architecture, we primarily evaluate its efficacy by training from scratch to ensure that the observed reasoning capabilities stem from the architecture itself rather than external knowledge from pretraining.
+For a fair comparison, all baselines in the main experiments are trained from scratch using the same data.
 More details of experimental settings are provided in Appendix~\ref{append:eva}.
-In addition, we discuss potential directions for pretraining our method in Appendix~\ref{appen:limit}.
-Our code is available at~\url{https://anonymous.4open.science/r/MarCos/}.
+We also briefly discuss the pretraining of {\ModelName} in Appendix~\ref{appen:limit}, which we leave for future work.

-\subsection{Main Results}
+\subsubsection{Main Results}

-As shown in Table~\ref{tabel:main}, {\ModelName} significantly outperforms existing baselines in accuracy, while providing up to $15.7\times$ speedup compared with token-based CoTs.
-Specifically, {\ModelName} (equation) achieves a $8.66$\% accuracy improvement over the best CoLaR baseline on GSM8K with Qwen2.5-0.5B and even beats its 3B version by $1.51$\%.
-Beyond in-domain performance, {\ModelName} yields gains of up to $4.68$\% on SVAMP and MultiArith, which demonstrates strong out-of-domain generalization.
-Notably, {\ModelName} also exceeds CoT-SFT in most settings, which to the best of our knowledge, provides preliminary evidence that implicit reasoning can reach the level of explicit CoT.
-In particular, when trained with text supervision, {\ModelName} improves accuracy by 4.7\% on GSM8K.
+As shown in Table~\ref{tabel:main} and \ref{tabel:main_3B}, {\ModelName} outperforms existing baselines in accuracy, while providing up to $15.7\times$ speedup compared with traditional transformer-based CoTs.
+Specifically, {\ModelName} (equation) achieves an $8.04$\% accuracy improvement over the best CODI baseline on GSM8K.
+Beyond in-domain performance, {\ModelName} yields gains of up to $2.30$\% on SVAMP and MultiArith, which demonstrates strong out-of-domain generalization.
+Notably, {\ModelName} also exceeds CoT-SFT in most settings.
+In particular, when trained with text supervision, {\ModelName} improves accuracy by $4.70$\% on GSM8K.
 These results highlight its ability to execute implicit and deep reasoning effectively.